Aider-AI/aider/docs/benchmarks.md

 like they are load balancing across a number of different instances of the model.

-For some exercises, some responses pass the unit tests and other responses don't.
+For some exercises, some of this variable responses pass the unit tests and other responses do not.

-Given that, it would be ideal to run all 133 exercises many times for each model + edit format combination and report an average performance.
+Given that, it would be ideal to run all 133 exercises many times for each model/edit-format combination and report an average performance.
 This would average away the effect of the API variance.
 That would also significantly increase the cost of this sort of benchmarking, so I didn't do that.

-Running 133 test cases provides some robustness all by itself, since we are measuring the performance across many exercises.
+Benchmarking against 133 exercises provides some robustness all by itself, since we are measuring the performance across many exercises.

 But to get a sense of how much the API variance impacts the benchmark outcomes,